 Mint family (Lamiaceae)

-Description: This introduced perennial plant is 2-5' tall and sparingly branched below the inflorescence.
+Description: This herbaceous perennial plant is 2-5' tall and sparingly branched below the inflorescence.
 The stems are 4-angled, heavily ridged, and slightly pubescent.
 The opposite leaves are variable in size and shape, although they all have long petioles that are slightly pubescent.
 The lower leaves often have 5 cleft lobes and several coarse teeth; they are up up to 4" long and 3" across.
 The middle leaves have 3 cleft lobes and a few coarse teeth; they are up to 3" long and 1½" across.
 The upper leaves are often oblong-ovate with a pair of coarse teeth; they are up to 2" long and ¾" across.
 These leaves are nearly hairless and have conspicuous veins along the upper surface.
 The base of each leaf is more or less wedge-shaped.
 The stems of Motherwort are normally erect, although older plants toward the end of the growing season have a tendency to sprawl.

 Whorls of sessile flowers occur above the axils of the opposite leaves on the middle to upper stems.
-Each tubular flower is 2-lipped and about 1/3" long.
+Each tubular flower is 2-lipped and about 1/3" (8 mm.) long.
 The corolla is white or light pink and quite hairy on the upper side; these fuzzy white hairs exceed 1 mm. in length.
 The upper lip is undivided, while the lower lip has a central lobe and 2 smaller side lobes.
 There are usually purple dots on the lower lip and near the throat of the corolla.
 The tubular green calyx has 5 lanceolate teeth; it is slightly pubescent.
 These teeth are sharp-pointed and persistent.
 The blooming period occurs during the summer and lasts about 2 months.
 While the flowers are not noticeably fragrant, the foliage has a slightly rank odor.
 Each flower is replaced by 4 nutlets that are 3-sided and reddish brown or brown.
 The root system consists of shallow fibrous roots and rhizomes.
 This plant spreads by reseeding itself and vegetatively by means of the rhizomes; it often forms colonies.

 Cultivation: The preference is partial sun and moist fertile soil.
 If the soil becomes too dry, the lower leaves have a tendency to fall off and the entire plant may wilt or die.
 Plants are attractive while young, but become ragged in appearance with age.

 Range & Habitat: Motherwort is a common plant in central and northern Illinois, but uncommon or absent in southern Illinois (see Distribution Map).
-It was introduced into the United States from Europe as an herb with medicinal properties; however, Motherwort is originally from central Asia (including Siberia).
+It was introduced into the United States from Europe as an herb with medicinal properties.
+However, Motherwort is originally from central Asia (including Siberia).
 Habitats include open disturbed woodlands, areas along woodland paths, woodland borders and thickets, edges of degraded wetlands, edges of yards underneath trees, and partially shaded fence rows.
 While Motherwort normally occurs in disturbed areas, it can also invade higher quality woodland areas.
 This plant is still sold by commercial nurseries as a medicinal herb.

 Photographic Location: Underneath a tree at the edge of a yard in Urbana, Illinois.